ringcentral/engage-digital-api-docs/docs/interactions/web-messaging/index.md

 ## Visitor Identification

-When the Chat is shown and connects to the server, a new Identity is created in RingCentral Engage, belonging to the Engage Messaging Community linked to the Engage Messaging source.
+When the Chat is shown and connects to the server, a new Identity is created in RingCentral RingCX, belonging to the Messaging Community linked to the RingCX Messaging source.

 When rejecting signed identities, a visitor is anonymous by default.
 A new Identity with no information is created.